hansroh/skitai/README.rst

 Export API From Your Module Through Skitai
 =============================================

-If your module need export API, include app in your module for Skitai.
+If your module need export APIs or web pages, you can include app in your module for Skitai App Engine.

 Let's assume your package name is 'unsub'.

-Your app should be located at unsub/export/skitai/app_v1.py
+Your app should be located at unsub/export/skitai/app.py

-Then users using your module can mount on skitai,
+Then users uses your module can mount on skitai by like this,

 .. code:: python